 Easy Jet flies daily from London Stansted and London Gatwick to Ljubljana.
-Ryanair serves Trieste in Italy (from Birmingham, London, Barcelona, Valencia, Brussels and Bari) that are all very close to the starting points of our trips.
+Ryanair serves Trieste in Italy (from Birmingham, London, Valencia, Brussels and Bari).
 Lufhansa also lands at Trieste.
 Wizzair connects Ljubljana with London Luton and Brussels Charleroi.
-Dutch low cost-carrier Transavia will start operating flight from Amsterdam to Ljubljana on 4th April 2017.
+Dutch low cost-carrier Transavia flys from Amsterdam to Ljubljana.

 Ljubljana is also connected by Finnair (Helsinki), LOT (Warsaw) and Turkish Airlines (Istanbul)

 The Ljubljana Airport (LJU) is 25 km from the centre.
 There are regular shuttle bus connections to the city but no trains operate from there.
 If you need an airport transfer, please go here.
 Maribor Airport (MBX) is 7 km from the city centre.

 We have worked out very good transfer options, please check them at the trip description itself under "Getting there and away" tab.